laktek/Stack-on-Go/README.md

 ## Stack on Go

-This is a wrapper written in Go(lang) for [Stack Exchange API 2.0](https://api.stackexchange.com).
+This is a wrapper written in Golang for [Stack Exchange API 2.0](https://api.stackexchange.com).

 ### Installation

+Let's have a look how to get started with *Stack on Go*.

-*Stack on Go* is targeted for the current Go release r.60.3 and it can be installed either with `goinstall` or manually.
+*Stack on Go* is targeted for the current Go release r.60.3 and you can chose one of the following methods to install it.

-To install the package using `goinstall` run:
+To install the package using `goinstall`, run:

 ```bash
   goinstall github.com/laktek/Stack-on-Go
 ```

-Or for manual install run:
+Or for manual install:

 ```bash
   git clone https://github.com/laktek/Stack-on-Go